-***OK TAS*** (Pisum sativum) Heirloom dating back to 1891.
+***NOT TO TAS*** (Pisum sativum) Heirloom dating back to 1891.
 Also known as "Telephone'.
 Climbing type to 2m.
-Highly productive producing abundant,
+Highly productive producing abunda

 (Amaranthus gangeticus) Heirloom.
 Broad, vivid red, dented leaves.
 Used to add intense colour to salads, or used like spinach, in soups, or as stir-

 (Spinacia oleracea) Heirloom.
 Heavily crinkled, dark green leaves.
 Slow to bolt; tolerates dry, hot weather.
 Hardy.
 Attractive variety.
 40-60 da

 (Brassica napus) Introduced around 1915.
 Round, globed root to 15cm across with light yellow skin, purple top & fine-grained yellow flesh.
 Used cooke

 ***NOT TO TAS*** (Pisum sativum) English heirloom dating back to 1876; also known as 'Little Marvel', or 'Early Dwarf'.
 One of the earliest maturi

 (Cucumis melo) Heirloom from the Amish community.
 Oval fruit 20cm across with sweet, orange flesh & thick rind.
 Tolerates wide range of conditions.

 (Cucurbita maxima) Family heirloom handed to Anna Swartz in the 1950's.
 Small to medium, dark blue-green, mottled skinned fruit to 2-4kg, with very

 (Beta vulgaris) Old Italian heirloom; also known as 'Italian Silver Rib'.
 Excellent flavour.
 Attractive, vigorous plant with wide, white stems & cr